obayomi96/banka/README.md

 # Pivotal Tracker
 banka project is broken down into smaller tasks with Pivotal Tracker board for project management.
 The link to the relevant Pivotal Tracker board is (https://www.pivotaltracker.com/n/projects/2319910)

+# API Endpoint
+The API can be hosted at (https://obayomi-banka.herokuapp.com/api/v1/)

 # UI Templates
 The application is hosted online on gh-pages at (https://obayomi96.github.io/banka)